awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 1. Verify that your instances meet Systems Manager requirements\.
 For information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

-1. If you created new instances in the Amazon EC2 console that include SSM Agent and an instance profile role for Systems Manager, then you might need to wait a few minutes for the instances to reach the running status and for SSM Agent to ping the Systems Manager service in the cloud\.

 1. For servers and VMs in a hybrid environment, verify that you completed the activation process\.
 For more information, see [Setting Up AWS Systems Manager for Hybrid Environments](systems-manager-managedinstances.md)\.

 **Note**